SymbioticLove/Recipe-Bot-Training/Packaged-NLP-v1.0/README.md

 Hello!
 Thank you for dowloading.
 This is an early release, v1.0.
 Open setup.py in any text editor to see the dependency requirements for your virtual environment!

-Known issues: Lack of datasets, will need to modify components to handle multiple datasets, one-hot encoding is far from ideal for NLP - looking into a Python library that is supposed to be better, CURRENTLY, THE MODEL ARCHITECHTURE, CHECKPOINT AND WEIGHTS ALL SAVE APPROPRIATELY IN THE "PRETRAINED-MODEL" DIRECTORY.
+Known issues: Lack of datasets, will need to modify components to handle multiple datasets, one-hot encoding is far from ideal for NLP - looking into a Python library that is supposed to be better.
+<div>&nbsp</div>
+CURRENTLY, THE MODEL ARCHITECHTURE, CHECKPOINT AND WEIGHTS ALL SAVE APPROPRIATELY IN THE "PRETRAINED-MODEL" DIRECTORY.
 THERE IS ALSO AN NLP-PRETRAIN.H5 FILE THAT IS SAVED IN THE ROOT DIRECTORY, AND I CANNOT FOR THE LIFE OF ME FIGURE OUT WHY THAT IS.
 ANYONE WHO SOLVES THIS WILL BE MY BEST BUDDY FOR AT LEAST A WEEK.

 Make sure you have Python downloaded from https://www.python.org/downloads/